hsy102/preprocessing/README.md

-# 3. xml_object_name_classification.ipynb
+# 3. xml_object_classification.py

-1) Classified by file tool and copied.
+1) Classified by file Annotation Class and copied.
 2) Delete classes other than that class.
-3) Check the quantity.